We expect more and more hot days as climate change continues.

 How will patients know when heat events are coming?

 - The B.C. heat alert system has been slightly updated from previous years.
-Alerts should be issue through Environment and Climate Change Canada, and government/health authorities will amplify the messages.
+Alerts are issued through Environment and Climate Change Canada, and government/health authorities amplify the messages.

 ||Extreme heat emergency

 ||Very high (20 per cent or more increase in mortality)

 ||One to three per summer season

 2. Heat plans: helpful factors to discuss with patients

 The body’s response to heat stress is to sweat and increase blood flow to skin, which causes increased cardiac output and peripheral skin vasodilation.
 When people are at rest in high heat, especially if they are having trouble sustaining increased cardiac output, their heart rate may gradually drift upwards.
 Patients and families may monitor heart rate as one indicator (but not the only indicator) of heat stress.

 - New research suggests fans are only useful for cooling for younger people at moderate temperatures.